 Smart move 3.
 If saving money is your priority, buy from an individual rather than a new-car dealer.

 Their calculators will ask for a lot of information about the car or truck, from the make and model to its mileage and optional equipment.
 In the end, you'll be given three values.
 The lowest is what the car would be worth as a trade-in; the others are the prices when sold by an individual or by a new-car dealer.

-The private party price is always lower than the dealer price, because there's more risk.
-You won't get a warranty (unless some of the original factory warranty remains), and some naughty people sell cosmetically reconditioned wrecks to bargain hunters just like you.
+The private-party price is always lower than the dealer price, because there's more risk.
+You won't get a warranty (unless some of the original factory warranty remains and can be transferred), and some naughty people sell cosmetically reconditioned wrecks to bargain hunters just like you.

-Certified vehicles are supposed to undergo rigorous inspection and testing by dealership mechanics before being resold.
-They typically have fewer miles and cosmetic problems, and come with some type of warranty, though such agreements can vary considerably.
+They typically have fewer miles and cosmetic problems and come with some type of warranty, though such agreements can vary considerably.